-- If your child is unwell, even with mild symptoms you must keep them home until symptoms cease.
-If they display any symptoms they should take a PCR test or rapid antigen test.
+- If your child is unwell, you must keep them home until symptoms cease.
+If they display any symptoms, they should take a PCR test or rapid antigen test.

-- If symptoms continue your child should stay home and take another RAT or PCR test in 24 hours.
-If that test is also negative, your child may return to school if another diagnosis is confirmed by a doctor (e.g. hayfever).
+- Your child may return to school if another diagnosis is confirmed by a doctor (e.g. hayfever).

 - All learning spaces have been assessed to ensure appropriate levels of ventilation.
-Staff will take measures to increase airflow (opening doors, windows, using the air conditioning systems and air purifiers where necessary).
+Staff continue to take measures to increase airflow (opening doors, windows, using the air conditioning systems and air purifiers where necessary).